semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 Once these three filters are evaluated to `true`, the rule will send a notification to the `#dev-null` channel.

+Please note that the `status` property at the end is not currently being used.

 ## See Also